KwokKwok/Silo/README_EN.md

 <a target="_blank" rel="noreferrer noopener" href="https://vercel.com/new/clone?repository-url=https://github.com/KwokKwok/SiloChat.git&project-name=silo-chat&repository-name=SiloChat"><img alt="Deploy" src="https://img.shields.io/badge/Deploy To Vercel-000000?style=for-the-badge&logo=vercel&logoColor=white"></a></p>

 <br/>
-<p align="center">Silo is an application based on the <a target="_blank" href="https://siliconflow.cn/zh-cn/siliconcloud" target="_blank">SiliconCloud</a> API, which currently supports multiple large models for simultaneous dialogue(Just like Vercel AI Playground, ChatHub, ChatALL, etc.), with extremely fast response times.
-It supports model parameter adjustments and automatic balance refresh functions. </p>
+<p align="center">Silo is an application mainly based on the <a target="_blank" href="https://siliconflow.cn/zh-cn/siliconcloud" target="_blank">SiliconCloud</a> API, which currently supports multiple large models for simultaneous <b>chat、text to image</b>, with extremely fast response times.
+It supports model parameter adjustments and automatic balance refresh functions.</p>
+<p align="center">You can also conveniently add models such as Google Gemini, Claude, OpenAI, and others.</p>
 <br/>
+<p align="center">And it does not require a backend/server.</p>

 ## Features